 The way consumers interact with online platforms is changing rapidly.
 Recognising this shift, the European Commission has already introduced key legislation like the Digital Markets Act (DMA) and Digital Services Act (DSA) to promote fair competition and secure digital spaces for users.
 However, stronger protections are necessary with the rise of manipulative digital tactics and the increasing threats to consumer autonomy.
-Building upon existing EU consumer laws, the European Commission is expected to present a new Digital Fairness Act.
+Building upon existing EU consumer laws, the European Commission is expected to present a new Digital Fairness Act (DFA).
 This piece of legislation aims to combat a range of harmful online tactics, from dark patterns and addictive design features to exploitative targeted advertising practices.

-While the Act is yet to be formally introduced, insights from the recent Digital Fairness Fitness Check offer a preview of what is to come.
 Curious about the latest details on this upcoming legislation?
 Read on to learn more!

-What is the upcoming Digital Fairness Act?
+What is the Digital Fairness Act?

 The expected Digital Fairness Act likely seeks to strengthen European online consumer protection rules by tackling unethical techniques and commercial practices and strengthening consumer rights.